rgiosa10/bigquery-cloud-cr/README.md

-# Code Review: BigQuery and Cloud Code Review
+# Code Review: BigQuery and Cloud

 #### By Ruben Giosa